Stand by Me Doraemon 2: Release

 It was originally scheduled to release in theaters on 7 August 2020.
 However, due to the COVID-19 pandemic, the film was temporarily removed from the release schedule, and was replaced by Doraemon: Nobita's New Dinosaur (which had been postponed from a previous March release).
-The film was then postponed to 20 November 2020 when it was given a theatrical release in Japan.
-The film was released in Indonesia on 19 February 2021, and in Malaysia on 5 March 2021 Netflix released an English dub in Japan on 6 November 2021 featuring role reprisals of the cast of Bang Zoom!
-Entertainment's English dub of the 2005 anime.
-Netflix also released English, Japanese and Hindi dub worldwide on 24 December 2021.
+The film was then postponed to November 20, 2020 when it was given a theatrical release in Japan.
+The film was released in Indonesia on February 19, 2021, and in Malaysia on March 5, 2021 Netflix released an English dub in Japan on November 6, 2021 featuring the cast of Bang Zoom!
+Entertainment's English dub of the 2005 anime reprising their roles.
+Netflix also released the English, Japanese and Hindi dubs worldwide on December 24, 2021.

 Soundtrack

 The theme song "Niji" is performed by Masaki Suda.

 Box office

 Debuting on 416 screens with limitations on seating capacity due to COVID-19 pandemic, Stand by Me Doraemon 2 earned $3.7 million on 305,000 admissions in its first weekend and ranked number-two on Japanese box office.

 Here is a table which shows the box office of this movie of all the weekends in Japan: